How to Stay Happy (and Stress Free) at Work

 - Take a Walk on a Sunny Day

 Sun exposure releases a brain chemical called serotonin, the body’s very own “feel good” chemical, which helps contribute to feelings of happiness and well-being.
 Take advantage of the sunny days and go for a walk around the block to boost your mood.
-Even better, 15 minutes of mild sun exposure for three days is enough to get the full benefits of good ol’ vitamin D.
+Remember that 15 minutes of mild sun exposure for three days is enough to get the full benefits of good ol’ vitamin D– it can be as potent as vitamin d drops.

 - Numbers Aren’t Everything